 Thanks to the confluence of artificial intelligence, machine learning, the Internet of Things (IoT), and an ever-increasing array of applications, industrial devices are getting smarter — and generating terabytes of data daily.
 To help businesses use that information, one software company developed a unique IoT performance and operations platform.
 The cloud-based solution powers hundreds of applications that can help lower operational costs, improve quality control, enhance safety, and much more.

-The Challenge – Speed Up App Development and Deployment
+The Challenge – Speed Up Industrial Application Development and Deployment

 With an ever-expanding ecosystem of IoT devices and third-party solutions, as well as its own growing pipeline of new and enhanced capabilities, the software company needed a way to speed up application development and deployment to ensure it could meet its customers’ evolving needs and take advantage of new market opportunities.